1996 Mount Everest disaster: 11 May

-In the early morning of 11 May, at 04:43, Hall radioed Base Camp and said he was on the South Summit (8749 m), confirming that he had survived the night.
-He reported that Harris had reached the two men, but Hansen, who had been with him since the previous afternoon, was now "gone", and Harris was missing.
+In the early morning of 11 May, at 04:43, Hall radioed Base Camp that he was on the South Summit (8749 m), confirming that he survived the night.
+He reported that Harris reached the two men, but Hansen, who was with him since the previous afternoon, was now "gone", and Harris was missing.
 Hall was not breathing bottled oxygen because his regulator was too choked with ice.

 By 09:00, Hall had fixed his oxygen mask but indicated that his frostbitten hands and feet were making it difficult to traverse the fixed ropes.
 Later in the afternoon, he radioed Base Camp, asking them to call his pregnant wife, Jan Arnold, on the satellite phone.
 During this last communication, they chose a name for their unborn child, he reassured her that he was reasonably comfortable, and told her, "Sleep well, my sweetheart.
 Please don't worry too much."
 Shortly thereafter, he froze to death in his sleep.
 His body was found on 23 May by Ed Viesturs and fellow mountaineers from the IMAX expedition, but was left there as requested by his wife, who said she thought he was "where he'd liked to have stayed".
 The bodies of Doug Hansen and Andy Harris have never been found.
 Viesturs stated in the IMAX film that upon finding Hall's body, he sat down and cried beside his friend.

-Meanwhile, Stuart Hutchison, a client on Hall's team who had turned around before the summit on 10 May, launched a second search for Weathers and Namba.
-He found both alive, but barely responsive and severely frostbitten, and in no condition to move.
-After consulting with Lopsang, he made the decision that they could not be saved by the hypoxic survivors at Camp IV nor evacuated in time; the other survivors soon agreed that leaving Weathers and Namba behind was the only choice.

-Later in the day, however, Weathers regained consciousness and walked alone under his own power to the camp, surprising everyone there, though he was still suffering severe hypothermia and frostbite.
-Despite receiving oxygen and attempts to rewarm him, Weathers was practically abandoned again the next morning, 12 May, after a storm had collapsed his tent overnight and the other survivors once again thought he had died.
+Later in the day, however, Weathers regained consciousness and walked alone under his own power to the camp, surprising everyone there, though he was suffering severe hypothermia and frostbite.
+Despite receiving oxygen and attempts to rewarm him, Weathers was practically abandoned again the next morning, 12 May, after a storm collapsed his tent overnight and the other survivors again thought he died.
 Krakauer discovered he was still conscious when the survivors in Camp IV prepared to evacuate.
-Despite his worsening condition, Weathers found he could still move mostly under his own power.
+Despite his worsening condition, Weathers could still move mostly under his own power.
 A rescue team mobilized, hopeful of getting Weathers down the mountain alive.
-Over the next two days, Weathers was ushered down to Camp II with the assistance of eight healthy climbers from various expeditions, and was evacuated by a daring high-altitude helicopter rescue, one of the highest ever attempted.
-He survived and eventually recovered, but lost his nose, right hand, half his right forearm, and all the fingers on his left hand to frostbite.
+Over the next two days, Weathers was ushered down to Camp II with the assistance of eight healthy climbers from various expeditions and evacuated by a daring high-altitude helicopter rescue, one of the highest ever attempted.
+He survived and eventually recovered, but lost his nose, right hand, half his right forearm, and the fingers on his left hand to frostbite.